shaziyev/dark-software-factory/README.md

 > **Eval is king.**

-Our evaluation criteria are purely objective.
+The evaluation criteria are purely objective.

 ### The build must: